Records of Processing Activities, risk analysis and GDPR impact assessment

 The entry into force of both the General Data Protection Regulation (GDPR), as well as the Organic Law on the Protection of Personal Data and Guarantee of Digital Rights (LOPDGDD in Spain), brought with it significant changes in the management of the protection of personal data in companies.

 There are numerous topics to consider when it comes to major data protection changes.
 However, and in a concrete way, this article aims to give a number of keys in terms of managing the RPA (Records of Processing Activities), as well as the risk analysis and impact assessment of the different processing of personal data liability of a legal entity.

 Definition and Records of Processing Activities (RPA)

 To start defining what a personal data protection management system would be in the company, you must set up the Records of Processing Activities.

-While this requirement is not mandatory for all companies, it is always recommended from GlobalSUITE Solutions to complete this registration since it will allow us to know the life cycle of the personal data processing carried out by the organization.
+Although this requirement is not mandatory for all companies, from GlobalSuite Solutions it is always recommended to complete this registration since it will allow us to know the life cycle of the processing of personal data carried out by the organization.
 This will also facilitate a more efficient and appropriate management in terms of the protection of personal data of data subjects.